ICTASL/capacity-building/students/career_guidance/career_paths/5-Data_Scientist.md

 * **Driving Innovation:**  Exploring and implementing new technologies and methodologies to improve data science capabilities and drive innovation within the organization.
 * **Thought Leadership:**  Contributing to the data science community through publications, presentations, and open-source contributions, establishing oneself as a thought leader in the field.
 * **Ethical Considerations:**  Leading discussions and ensuring ethical considerations in data collection, analysis, and model deployment, addressing bias and fairness.

+## Prompts
+1. Write a detailed essay on the responsibilities and expectations of a Data Scientist at various career stages, including entry-level, mid-level, and senior roles.
+2. Create a comprehensive roadmap for someone transitioning into Data Science, highlighting the educational requirements, tools, and resources needed to succeed.
+3. Summarize key technologies, such as Python, R, SQL, and Machine Learning libraries, that a Data Scientist should master to build a competitive portfolio.
+4. Develop a guide to specialization paths in Data Science, such as Natural Language Processing, Computer Vision, or Big Data Engineering.
+5. Compare the roles of a Data Analyst and a Data Scientist, emphasizing the skills overlap and the progression paths between the two.
+6. Write an article exploring how to switch from a Data Scientist role to Product Management or Business Strategy, focusing on transferable skills.
+7. Generate a list of advanced technical skills required for senior-level Data Scientists and suggest how these skills contribute to organizational strategy.
+8. Develop a structured approach to building a Data Science portfolio that highlights problem-solving skills and experience with real-world datasets.
+9. Draft a blog post titled “The Evolution of Data Scientist Roles: From Number Crunchers to Strategic Thinkers.”
+10. Create a framework for mentoring junior Data Scientists, including soft skills development and collaboration strategies.

+## Future Reading Links
+- [Kaggle Learn](https://www.kaggle.com/learn): Learn Data Science and Machine Learning through practical exercises.
+- [Towards Data Science Blog](https://towardsdatascience.com/): Features tutorials, industry trends, and guides to excel in Data Science.
+- [Analytics Vidhya Blog](https://www.analyticsvidhya.com/blog/): Articles on Data Science concepts, tools, and career advice.
+- [Coursera - Data Science Courses](https://www.coursera.org): Offers professional certifications and specialization courses.
+- [KDnuggets](https://www.kdnuggets.com/): A hub for Data Science news, tutorials, and resources.
+- [GitHub Data Science Projects](https://github.com/): Explore and contribute to open-source Data Science projects.
+- [Springboard Data Science Guide](https://www.springboard.com): Career advice and tutorials tailored for aspiring Data Scientists.
+- [MIT OpenCourseWare](https://ocw.mit.edu): Advanced topics in Artificial Intelligence and Machine Learning.